bormaxi8080/starred/README.md

 - [InternLM/MindSearch](https://github.com/InternLM/MindSearch) - 🔍 An LLM-based Multi-agent Framework of Web Search Engine (like Perplexity.ai Pro and SearchGPT)
 - [MagicMirrorOrg/MagicMirror](https://github.com/MagicMirrorOrg/MagicMirror) - MagicMirror² is an open source modular smart mirror platform.
 With a growing list of installable modules, the MagicMirror² allows you to convert your hallway or bathroom mirror into your personal assi
 - [swagger-api/swagger-ui](https://github.com/swagger-api/swagger-ui) - Swagger UI is a collection of HTML, JavaScript, and CSS assets that dynamically generate beautiful documentation from a Swagger-compliant API.
+- [mcastillof/FakeTraveler](https://github.com/mcastillof/FakeTraveler) - Fake where your phone is located (Mock location for Android).
 - [steven2358/reveye](https://github.com/steven2358/reveye) - Reverse image search extension for Google Chrome.
 - [anttiviljami/browser-autofill-phishing](https://github.com/anttiviljami/browser-autofill-phishing) - A simple demo of phishing by abusing the browser autofill feature
 - [bellingcat/name-variant-search](https://github.com/bellingcat/name-variant-search) - A tool for searching common variations of a human name